Stuycs-K/finalprojectapcs-3-liu-simon-lei-james/DEVLOG-James.md

 - Added key presses to toggle cheats and change maps
 - Made giving require adjacency and implemented giving of consumables
 - Allowed chests to give random items

+### 2025-05-08 - Final Dev Log
+- Allowed multiple messages to be displayed at once
+- Added animations for all instances of taking damage
+- Changed highlight to preserve while action bar is being changed
+- Added cheats to toggle wear rate